-- 3 There are several factors that can impact and limit channel capacity.
-Potential factors could - 4 include overall levee construction or integrity (e.g., insufficient slope stability factor of safety or - 5 underseepage factor of safety); flow duration and timing that could saturate the levee and cause - 6 instability; erosion of the stream banks that could cause potential levee failure; sedimentation or - 7 scouring; ground subsidence; and increased roughness from vegetation.
-Other future conditions, - 8 such as climate change and operation and maintenance while not directly impacting channel - 9 capacity, could have long-term impacts on overall performance of the conveyance system.
-These - 10 factors, as well as others were considered in developing SJRRP studies and monitoring to - determine then-existing channel capacity.
-The following sections summarize studies and data - 12 collection activities by the SJRRP to provide a better understanding of then-existing channel - 13 capacity or changes in in-channel capacity.
+3 There are several factors that can impact and limit channel capacity.
+Potential factors could

+4 include overall levee construction or integrity (e.g., insufficient slope stability factor of safety or scouring, ground subsidence, and increased roughness from vegetation.
+Other future conditions,such as climate change and operation and maintenance while not directly impacting channel

+5 underseepage factor of safety); flow duration and timing that could saturate the levee and cause

+6 instability; erosion of the stream banks that could cause potential levee failure; sedimentation or 7 scouring; ground subsidence; and increased roughness from vegetation.
+Other future conditions,

+9 capacity, could have long-term impacts on overall performance of the conveyance system.
+These

+10 factors, as well as others were considered in developing SJRRP studies and monitoring to

+11 determine then-existing channel capacity.
+The following sections summarize studies and data

+12 collection activities by the SJRRP to provide a better understanding of then-existing channel

+13 capacity or changes in in-channel capacity.